Hannibal's crossing of the Alps: Crossing the Rhône

 The day and the night after all of the boats had been built and gathered, Hanno was ordered up the bank and guided by native Gauls.
 Approximately 25 mi upriver at Pont St. Esprit there was an island that divided the Rhône into two small streams.
 It was here that Hanno decided to cross, and ordered that boats and rafts should be constructed from materials that were at hand.
 The Carthaginian detachment chopped down trees, lashing the logs together with reliable ropes they had brought with them from the army's stores.
 By this means, Hanno's corps crossed the river and immediately proceeded south to the barbarian location.

 During this time, Hannibal had been completing his preparations to cross the Rhône.
 At this, the Carthaginian preparations had been particularly obvious and loud – Hannibal had ordered the preparations to be made without concern for secrecy, knowing full well that Hanno's corps was marching down the eastern bank of the Rhône to attack the Cavares.
 His preparations were designed to draw their attention away from their northern flank and focus their attention on his own preparations.
 Three days after setting out, Hanno arrived behind a tributary of the Rhone and gave the previously agreed upon signal to let Hannibal know that his force had arrived.
 Hannibal immediately ordered the boats to cross.
 The small corps was observing the principal army closely, and on seeing it start its crossing, prepared to descend on the Cavares while the army was crossing.

-The crossing itself was carefully designed to be as smooth as possible, details were thought out.
+The crossing itself was carefully designed to be as smooth as possible; details were thought out.
 The heavy horsemen were put across furthest upstream, and in the largest boats, so that the boats that Hannibal had less confidence in could be rowed to the western bank, in the lee of the larger and more sturdy craft.
 As for the horses themselves, most of them were swum across the river at the side and stern of each boat.
 However, some were put on boats fully saddled and ready for immediate use, so that, once they debouched from the river, they could cover the infantry and the rest of the army while it formed up to attack the barbarians.

-Transporting the elephants to the opposite bank was so difficult.
-Two large piers whose, lengths were 100 feet, were built, and tied to large rafts.
-The soil was laid on the rafts and piers, thus when the elephants were pulled on the rafts in river they thought they were still on the land.
-Some rafts capsized because of the fact that some of the elephants feared but the river was shallow enough for them to wade towards the far side by keeping their trunk over the water surface.
-The Carthaginians took successfully all elephants to the far side.
+Transporting the elephants to the opposite bank was also difficult.
+Two large piers, whose lengths were 100 ft, were built and tied to large rafts.
+Soil was laid on the rafts and piers, thus when the elephants were pulled on the rafts in the river they thought they were still on the land.
+Some rafts capsized because some of the elephants grew fearful but the river was shallow enough for them to wade towards the far side by keeping their trunk above the water surface.
+The Carthaginians successfully took all the elephants to the far side.